 No medical facilities.
 The closest first-aid clinic is in the Cochamó town, and the closest hospital in Puerto Varas.
 In case of an emergency, it may take a day to days to transport a patient.

-No electricity nor cell phone coverage.
+No electricity.
 If you need to charge your phone, camera or other device, you must do it before leaving or by returning to town.

 Cooking.
 You should bring a camp stove.
 You can buy butane cartriges, as shown in the image, and white gas (bencina blanca) at most large hardware stores in Puerto Montt and Puerto Varas.
 Also bring your your own cookware if you plan to continue your trek towards Argentina or other higher valley destinations.
 Oh, and don't forget the sponge and hopefully biodegradable dish soap.